 Other news feeds

-The following notice appeared in June's Parish Magazine
+The following update appeared in January's Parish Magazine:

 Neighbourhood Development Plan